early Childhood Education

 Prepare to shape future generations and become one of the most important caregivers in the life of a child.
 Complete a Bachelor of Science Degree in Early Childhood Education.
 Through this degree, you will be prepared to be licensed to teach children from birth to age 8.
 Early childhood educators guide children through the beginning of their path to becoming lifelong learners through play, authentic learning experiences, and social encounters with peers and adults alike.
 If you've always dreamed of working with young children, a degree in Early Childhood Education may be for you!

 UW-Parkside offers coursework leading to a license in Early Childhood Education (birth-age 8) through a 2+2 articulation agreement with the Wisconsin Technical College System.
-Future teachers seeking an Early Childhood license must complete an Associate of Applied Sciences degree in Early Childhood Education at a WTCS school before moving to Parkside to complete the Bachelors degree.
-An Early Childhood Education license enables future teachers to teach young children from birth through age 8.
+Future teachers seeking an Early Childhood license must complete an Associate of Applied Sciences degree in Early Childhood Education at a WTCS school before moving to Parkside to complete the Bachelor's degree.
+An Early Childhood Education license enables future teachers to teach young children from birth through Grade 3.
 UW-Parkside students in this program will develop a knowledge base in early childhood methods in literacy, math, science, and social studies, participate in co-teaching clinical placements at various developmental levels, conduct action research, become familiar with a variety of educational technology, and gain firsthand teaching experience in early childhood classrooms.
 This program maintains separate GPA and admission requirements and requires a background check.
-This program culminates in a semester-long, full-time, school-based Residency experience.
+This program culminates in a semester-long, full-time, school-based Residency (student teaching) experience.

 PROGRAM HIGHLIGHT